ihmeuw/vivarium/docs/tutorials/1_Life.rst

 Make It Go
 ----------

 Let's run the simulation and see what happens.
-CEAM includes an executable called ``simulate`` which does handles the actual running of the simulation.
+Vivarium includes an executable called ``simulate`` which does handles the actual running of the simulation.
 It needs a configuration file to tell it which components to use.
 Create a file called ``configuration.yaml`` and